datacommonsorg/docsite/bigquery/query_property_places.md

 ORDER BY Name
 ```

-* Time series from preferred source for a single variable, CA population time-series from preferred source:
+* Time series from preferred source for a single variable, CA population over time from preferred source:

 ```sql
 SELECT Obs.observation_date AS Date,